At Kenmont Primary School we believe each child benefits from a broad and rich curriculum.

 Through a broad and rich curriculum children:

-Attain the knowledge that prepares them for secondary school; an understanding of the world around them and the contributions they can make as citizens; and the opportunities that address the socioeconomic inequality of our local area.
+Attain the knowledge that prepares them for secondary school; an understanding of the world around them and the contributions they can make as citizens; and the opportunities that address any possible socioeconomic inequalities that some pupils may face.

 - Vertically Integrated

 Balanced: Teachers will have to leave out some elements of the curriculum to allow more time for even more important elements and fundamental aspects.

 Coherent: Connections are made explicit between different aspects of the curriculum; especially in reading.

 Vertically Integrated: What is taught builds upon previous teaching so that progression is intrinsic.